 7 hours of intense tuition in all 3 sections of the BMAT.
 It’s the perfect foundation upon which to build your own revision.

 The 6med BMAT Crash Course is the most effective and yet most affordable BMAT preparation course on the market.
-Run by a team of Oxbridge medical students, we’ll teach you everything you need to know (and more) to maximise your success in this critical exam.
+Created by a team of Oxbridge medical students and run by medical students from top universities, we’ll teach you everything you need to know (and more) to maximise your success in this critical exam.

 The morning is spent on Section 1, going through the two broad types of question – (1) Critical Thinking, and (2) Problem Solving.
 In Critical Thinking we teach you the techniques for identifying conclusions, assumptions, flaws, strengths and weaknesses within arguments – we emphasise though, that Critical Thinking is one of those skills that many students innately possess, and so if you happen to fall into that category, our techniques are merely a backup for your own instinct, which will get you the answer in a quicker amount of time.

 The Problem Solving questions can take the form of number crunching, spatial awareness and a whole host of other permutations.
 We take you through some of the more difficult questions that have come up in the past, and show you some “shortcuts” to getting the answers.
 This part of the BMAT isn’t so much about applying knowledge you’ve learnt as it is using your intuition – the aim is therefore to help you develop that intuition.
 Our worked solutions to the BMAT past papers really help – they show you the precise thought process our team followed to get the right answer, and if this is quicker than the method you used for it, you’ve learnt something new that you can later apply to other questions.